Jimena de la Frontera: Religious monuments

 The Sanctuary of Our Lady Queen of Angels (Spanish: Santuario de Nuestra Señora Reina de los Ángeles) is located two kilometers from the center of the municipality.
 It was built at the end of the 15th century and renovated during the 17th century.
 It housed a community of Franciscans and, after the taking of Gibraltar by the English, it served as a refuge for the Poor Claires that fled from the Rock.
 The church of the Sanctuary consists of a single barrel-vaulted nave with lunettes, which leads to the main chapel and is closed by a dome on horns and a high choir at the foot.
 The sacristy and the cloister are noteworthy, a square plan with arches and brick pillars, with a garden in the center.
 The Virgin's alcove is in the Baroque style and her icon, is made of painted stone and seems very primitive.
-As with most Marian icons, tradition tells that it was carved by Saint Luke and brought from Antioch to Spain in 190 A.D.
+As with most Marian icons, tradition tells that it was carved by Saint Luke and brought from Antioch to Spain in 190 CE.